AlexisFex/AlexisFex.github.io/Rise-of-Mortals-Player-Handbook.md

 Choose a point within 20 meters and line of sight: a 15-meter radius turns filthy, covered in muddy water — **harsh terrain**.
 Creatures ending their turn in it become **poisoned** (affecting power and speed) — and this poison can only be cleared by **leaving the swamp**.

+##### World tree sapling

+*Master · 6 mana · 2 moves · instant*

+You summon a fragment of the world tree to aid your allies: **all harsh terrain, dangerous terrain and abstract cover** within 30 meters of you is removed.

 ##### Summoning of the first forest

 *Legendary · 8 mana · 3 moves · 1 week*

 All buildings in a 50-meter radius around you are **destroyed** as trees and foliage grow instantly in their place.
 Creatures you consider allies move through the forest freely; for everyone else it is **dangerous terrain** — and ending a turn in it means becoming **restrained** (test score equal to the creature's size).

-##### World tree sapling
+##### Eternal fog

-*Master · 6 mana · 2 moves · instant*
+*Legendary · 9 mana · 2 moves · 10 minutes (40 rounds)*

-You summon a fragment of the world tree to aid your allies: **all harsh terrain, dangerous terrain and abstract cover** within 30 meters of you is removed.
+A 100-meter radius around you sinks into fog and dark mist, granting **abstract cover to all allies**.
+You are always the center of the fog.

 #### Negative condition infliction spells

-##### Creeping vines

-*Advanced · 7 mana · 2+ moves · instant*

-When you start casting this spell, choose a target you can see within 15 meters of you.
-When you finish casting the spell, the target is **restrained** and **prone**.
-For every **move** you take to continue / finish the spell while the target is within 15 meters of you, the test score to escape the restraints is **increased by 1**.

 ##### Despair